 Sarah Sloboda Photography

 We adore Sloboda's work (that's her gorgeous shot at the top).
-And we love the fact that she really knows how to use NYC as an evocative backdrop for one-of-a-kind family photos.
+And we love the fact she really knows how to use NYC as an evocative backdrop for one-of-a-kind family photos.
 Shoots are held on location in Manhattan or Brooklyn, or in your home.
-Sessions start at $250, and prints, digital files and photo discs with printed proofs are available for purchase after the shoot.
-E-mail firstname.lastname@example.org for scheduling and a more detailed price list.
+Sessions start at $250—prints, digital files and collections with printed proofs are available for purchase after the shoot.
+Fully inclusive digital packages are also available.
+Sarah Sloboda’s twitter followers and newsletter subscribers get special Friends & Family mini package offers for $200 seasonally.
+E-mail email@example.com for scheduling.

 Amanda Gentile Photography

-Gentile wants her subjects to look comfortable and natural, which is why she photographs families in their homes, Prospect Park or, if preferred, in her Brooklyn studio.
-Shoots take place on Fridays, Saturdays and Sundays and for the holidays, she even has some seasonal props available, like small Christmas trees, vintage Santa figures and tinsel.
-Sessions are $275 for a one-hour sitting, which includes approximately 100 high-resolution images on DVD, an online gallery and minor touch-ups.
+Gentile wants her subjects to look comfortable and natural, which is why she photographs families in their homes or outdoors in Brooklyn or Manhattan, capturing both posed and spontaneous looks.
+For the holidays, she even has some seasonal props available, like small Christmas trees, vintage Santa figures and tinsel.
+Sessions are $350 for a one-hour sitting, which includes approximately 100 high-resolution images on DVD, access to full-size images on an private online gallery and minor touch-ups.

 Find lots of other seasonal fun in our Holiday Guide.